HSA compliant - CPD accredited Trusted by 50,000+ professionals

 Individual Assessment

 Not all workers have the same physical capabilities.
 Individual assessment considers factors such as: physical fitness and strength, any existing health conditions or injuries, pregnancy, age-related limitations, training level and experience, and fatigue.
-Employers must ensure that work-at-height tasks are appropriate for individual workers and provide additional support where needed.
+Employers must ensure that abrasive wheel tasks are appropriate for individual workers and provide additional support where needed.

 fall distance assessment